Famolus/awesome-sass/README.md

 ## Libraries and Mixins
  - [include-media](http://include-media.com/) - Simple, elegant and maintainable media queries.
+ - [Family.scss](http://lukyvj.github.io/family.scss/) - A set of 26 smart Sass mixins which will help you to manage the style of :nth-child’ified elements, in an easy and classy way.

 ## Style Guides
  - [Hugo Giraudel's Sass Guidelines](https://sass-guidelin.es/) - Guidelines for writing sane, maintainable and scalable Sass.